Card Control by SeanDevine, PigCake, BigBlindMedia, AMillionCardTricks, Thecardists, ReidFerry, SaturnMagicShop, BAM_magic, and oscar

 AMillionCardTricks says...

-The trick is aimed at beginners and is easy to learn, ideal for casual performances, especially for kids.
-It can be adapted into various routines, emphasizing speed and simplicity.
+The trick is aimed at beginners and is easy to learn.
+It involves a color change or card control technique, making it accessible yet effective for casual performances, especially for kids.

 BAM_magic says...